 ED 13013 CURRICULUM AND MATERIALS FOR PRESCHOOL - A wide variety of classroom activities for preschool will be presented.
 The program is designed to promote developmentally appropriate practices that are creatively expressed in all areas of curriculum.
 This course will also provide the student with practical "hands-on" experience to develop materials and methods related to the study of preschool child care.
 A "curriculum unit" pertinent to the child care profession will be produced.
+This course is only offered in the Fall semester.

 ED 13023 HEALTH/SAFETY/NUTRITION - Three major topical areas are addressed in this course: children's health; safety concerns and management; and nutrition.
 Emphasis is on the important role teachers play in promoting children's health and fostering their development of healthy attitudes, values, and practices.
 Basic fundamentals of good health and first aid will be explored as well as preventive measures.
 The students will prepare and present "curriculum units" on related topics.
+This course is only offered in the Spring semester.

 ED 13043 CHILD GUIDANCE - Students will examine factors that affect the behavior and guidance techniques in group child care settings.
 Units on developmental factors, indirect guidance, and direct guidance and strategies will be studied.
 Emphasis will be on "Positive" Child Guidance.
 The students will explore "Bibliotheraphy", the use of literature to promote mental health.
+This course is only offered in the Spring semester.

 ED 13053 CURRICULUM AND MATERIALS FOR INFANTS AND TODDLERS -During this course, students will come to understand how to create goals and plans for every day routines and create developmentally appropriate activities for quality infant/toddler programs.
 These Classroom activities and experiences include the areas of art, literature, music, and movement.
 Also, the types of play, sand and water, and outdoor activities will be studied.
 A file box of student made materials and a collection of lesson activities will be produced and presented.
 This course explains the aspects of a developmentally appropriate program and leads students through the process of planning and implementing every aspect of caring for and teaching infants and toddlers.
+This course is only offered in the Spring semester.

 ED 13063 PROGRAM PLANNING AND MANAGEMENT - This course includes planning and administering a day care program, personal practices, facility development and maintenance, laws and licensing regulations of day care centers and family homes.
 Guest speakers will share experiences and information.
+This course is only offered in the Fall semester.

 ED 13083 FOUNDATIONS OF EARLY CHILDHOOD EDUCATION -This course is designed to acquaint the student with the historical roles of families in their child's development.
 The student will become familiar with the theories that early childhood education is based upon and learn how to develop an effective program designed uniquely for children ages birth to five.
 The student will also obtain knowledge of state and federal laws pertaining to the care and education of young children.
 The course content is based upon guidelines established by the Council for Early Childhood Professional Recognition.
+This course is offered in the Fall in Spring semesters.